Class: Wx::DC

 A DC is a “device context” onto which graphics and text can be drawn.

-It is intended to represent different output devices and offers a common abstract API for drawing on any of them. wxWidgets offers an alternative drawing API based on the modern drawing backends GDI+, CoreGraphics, Cairo and Direct2D.
+It is intended to represent different output devices and offers a common abstract API for drawing on any of them.
+DC also provides functions for coordinate transformation and computing text metrics and extends that are inherited from its base class ReadOnlyDC. wxWidgets offers an alternative drawing API based on the modern drawing backends GDI+, CoreGraphics, Cairo and Direct2D.
 See GraphicsContext, GraphicsRenderer and related classes.
 There is also a GCDC linking the APIs by offering the DC API on top of a GraphicsContext.
 DC is an abstract base class and cannot be created directly.
-Use PaintDC, ClientDC, WindowDC, ScreenDC, MemoryDC or PRT::PrinterDC.
-Notice that device contexts which are associated with windows (i.e. ClientDC, WindowDC and PaintDC) use the window font and colours by default (starting with wxWidgets 2.9.0) but the other device context classes use system-default values so you always must set the appropriate fonts and colours before using them.
+Use PaintDC for drawing on screen, MemoryDC for off-screen drawing or PRT::PrinterDC for printing (the remaining drawing contexts ClientDC, WindowDC and ScreenDC are deprecated and don’t work on all platforms any longer).
+Notice that PaintDC uses the window font and colours by default (starting with wxWidgets 2.9.0) but the other device context classes use system-default values so you always must set the appropriate fonts and colours before using them.
+In addition to the classes listed above, you can use InfoDC which can only provide information about the device context but not draw on it.
+This class is useful when you need a device context associated with a window outside of the paint event handler, i.e. when PaintDC can’t be used.
 In addition to the versions of the methods documented below, there are also versions which accept single Point parameter instead of the two Coord ones or Point and Size instead of the four Coord parameters.
 Beginning with wxWidgets 2.9.0 the entire DC code has been reorganized.
 All platform dependent code (actually all drawing code) has been moved into backend classes which derive from a common DCImpl class.
 The user-visible classes such as ClientDC and PaintDC merely forward all calls to the backend implementation.
+In wxWidgets 3.3.0 the new ReadOnlyDC class was extracted from DC: it contains all the functions that don’t actually draw on the device context, but just return information about it.
+This class should be rarely used directly, but some function that used to take DC argument but didn’t need to modify it, now accept ReadOnlyDC instead to make this fact explicit, and such functions can now also be called with InfoDC objects as arguments.

 Device and logical units

 In the DC context there is a distinction between logical units and device units.
 Device units are the units native to the particular device; e.g. for a screen, a device unit is a pixel.
 For a printer, the device unit is defined by the resolution of the printer (usually given in DPI: dot-per-inch).
 All DC functions use instead logical units, unless where explicitly stated.
-Logical units are arbitrary units mapped to device units using the current mapping mode (see #set_map_mode).
+Logical units are arbitrary units mapped to device units using the current mapping mode (see SetMapMode).
 This mechanism allows reusing the same code which prints on e.g. a window on the screen to print on e.g. a paper.

 Support for Transparency / Alpha Channel